-Two students in the Department of Mechanical Engineering Sciences have been shortlisted for prestigious Healthcare Technologies Student and Early Career Awards 2021 run by the Institution of Mechanical Engineers (IMechE).
+Two students in the School of Mechanical Engineering Sciences have been shortlisted for prestigious Healthcare Technologies Student and Early Career Awards 2021 run by the Institution of Mechanical Engineers (IMechE).

 PhD student Elizabeth Shumbayawonda was named as a runner-up in the DePuy Best Bioengineering PhD project category, while alumna Katie Whiffin, who was in the final year of Surrey’s MEng in Biomedical Engineering, was shortlisted for her Final Year Project in the Vicon Best Bioengineering undergraduate project category.